Bull Benini

 Alcide Sylvio "Bull" Benini (15 October 1921 – 16 April 2015) was a United States Air Force Chief Master Sergeant.
 He survived the Bataan Death March during World War II while serving with the United States Army.
 Post war, he was a "founding father" of the United States Air Force Combat Control Teams, serving until 1970.
-He was known to comrades and friends as "Bull" because of his experiences, especially survival of the Bataan Death March and subsequent imprisonment.
+He was known to comrades and friends as "Bull" because of his experiences, especially survival of the Bataan Death in March and subsequent imprisonment.

 Early life

 Born 15 October 1921 in Cologna-Gavazzo, Trentino-Alto Adige, Italy, to Luigi Benini and Elvira née Zanoni, in 1930 he migrated to the United States arriving aboard the SS Conte Grande, at Ellis Island.
 He later joined his father who was a coal miner in Pennsylvania.
 When Benini was 13 his father died of blacklung disease and he became the family's sole provider.
 Nicknamed Bull because of his experiences, Bull Benini is the only name by which he is known to comrades and public.